From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 More information: The doors to 333 Collins are open between 8am and 6.30pm

-Watch the Birrarung (Yarra River) light up this year with a spectacular light show.
+Watch the Birrarung (Yarra River) light up with a spectacular light show.

-The show is best watched from Southbank, where you’ll catch water fountains, lasers and light projections alongside the sounds of Christmas songs.
+Watch the show from Southbank Promenade, where you’ll catch water fountains, lasers and light projections alongside the sounds of Christmas songs.
+The show runs every 15 minutes.

 Cost: Free